Ragmthy/Xintra_Airbuzzed_Walkthrough/Airbuzzed Lab Walkthrough - Final.md

 ![image](lab_qns_images/42_app_user_history_for_credyml.jpg)

-As this is our file of interest, let's analyze further to understand what's happened to cred.yml.
+As this is our file of interest, let's analyse further to understand what's happened to cred.yml.
 When looking before what happens to creds.yml, this is witnessed.

 ![image](lab_qns_images/43_all_steps_taken_on_credsyml.jpg)